-Level of Service Performance Measure Year 1 2019/20 Target Year 2 2020/21 Year 3 2021/22 How Measured Delivery of art exhibitions Deliver proposed art exhibitions which will include local, regional and at least 1 National: Deliver proposed art exhibitions which will include local, regional and at least 1 National.
+Level of Service Performance Measure Year 1 2022/23 Target Year 2 2023/24 Year 3 2024/25 How Measured Delivery of art exhibitions Deliver proposed art exhibitions which will include local, regional and at least 1 National.
 Deliver proposed art exhibitions which will include local, regional and at least 1 National.
 Deliver proposed art exhibitions which will include local, regional and at least 1 National.
-Art Gallery Records Number of visitors to the Gallery to be not less than 20,000 per year >20,000 >20,000 >20,000 Door Count To operate to a "break-even" balance Operate within "break- even" budget Operate within "break-even" budget Operate within "break-even" budget Annual Report Development and maintenance of arboretum Develop and maintain the arboretum to the standards in the Facilities Management Contract.
+Deliver proposed art exhibitions which will include local, regional and at least 1 National.
+Art Gallery Records Number of visitors to the Gallery to be not less than 20,000 per year. >20,000 >20,000 >20,000 Door Count Development and maintenance of arboretum Develop and maintain the arboretum to the standards in the Facilities Management Contract.
 Develop and maintain the arboretum to the standards in the Facilities Management Contract.
 Develop and maintain the arboretum to the standards in the Facilities Management Contract.
 Develop and maintain the arboretum to the standards in the Facilities Management Contract.
-Council Records Delivery of Herbarium Deliver the herbarium via the internet.
-Deliver the herbarium via the internet.
-Deliver the herbarium via the internet.
-Deliver the herbarium via the internet.
-Internet Detail Available
+Council Records Delivery of Herbarium Develop and maintain the relationship with the New Zealand Plant Conservation Network.
+Develop and maintain the relationship with the New Zealand Plant Conservation Network.
+Develop and maintain the relationship with the New Zealand Plant Conservation Network.
+Develop and maintain the relationship with the New Zealand Plant Conservation Network.
+Dependent on option selected